tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 Upsert
 *******************************************************************************

-In the previous sections, I mentioned only two operations stored by an LSM tree: deletion and replacement.
+In the previous sections, we mentioned only two operations stored by an LSM tree: deletion and replacement.
 Let’s take a look at how all of the other operations can be represented.
 An insertion can be represented via a replacement—you just need to make sure there are no other elements with the